 Saturday & Sunday – Closed

-Private Lab Results offers a wide menu of testing services that include: infidelity tests, testing hair for date rape drugs, food and water tests for poison, drugs, bacteria, or chemicals, and cremated remains testing.
-All our tests are performed by certified labs with years of experience.
-We understand your need for privacy and discretion, so you need only provide us as much personal information as you are comfortable.
-Test results can be sent by email, phone, or mail–whatever works best for you.
+Private Lab Results offers a wide menu of testing services that include: infidelity tests, hair tests, food and water testing, and cremated remains testing.
+All our tests are performed by a certified lab with years of experience.
+We never share or sell your personal information with anyone.